serodriguez68/haskell-cheat-sheet/readme.md

 ```

 * `filter` is a very useful pre-defined [higher-order function](#higher-order-functions).
 Takes in a _list_ and a _test function_ and filters out all of the elements for wich the _test function_ doesn't return __true__.
+* `map` is another very useful pre-defined [higher-order function](#higher-order-functions).
+Takis in a _list_ and a _function to apply_ and applies it to every element of the list, returning a new list.

 ```haskell
 -- Yes.. this is quicksort in 5 lines of code